inspec/inspec/docs-chef-io/content/inspec/cli.md

     Whether to use disable sspi authentication, defaults to false (WinRM).
 * `--winrm-transport=WINRM_TRANSPORT`
     Specify which transport to use, defaults to negotiate (WinRM).
+* `--enhanced-outcomes`
+    Includes enhanced outcome of controls in report data.

 ## habitat